12 native Australian plants for ponds and wet, shady areas

 Why it works:

 With clover-like fronds that float or sit just above the waterline, Nardoo creates an instant billabong feel.
-It naturally grows in seasonal wetlands and can handle full submersion, damp mud or drying soil between rains.
-Nardoo spores can lie dormant for years, surviving extreme drought, then spring back to life after the first heavy rains.
+It naturally grows across inland floodplains and seasonal wetlands, where water levels rise and fall dramatically.
+It tolerates full submersion, damp mud and drying soil between rains without stress.
+Nardoo spores can lie dormant in dry soil for years, surviving extreme drought before regenerating rapidly after heavy rain.

 How to use: